 He has a varied background including highway and traffic engineering, development control, asset management and traffic operations in the public sector spanning 30 years.
 Andrew started his career in development management with Devon County Council, progressing to project management on a number of infrastructure projects including a £2m package of measures for Barnstaple to regenerate the town centre.

-Since 2003, Andrew has worked for Highways Agency and now Highways England.
+Since 2003, Andrew has worked for Highways Agency and now National Highways.
 He has a broad range of experience related to strategic highways, including major improvement projects, network operations, Smart Motorway design and operation, asset management as well as routine, cyclic and winter maintenance.

 Civil Engineering Contractors Association CECA (South West)